-Growing up, our cat was a notorious tinsel thief, infamous for harvesting the stuff by the bushel from the Douglas fir each winter.
-Every year between the Macy’s Parade and New Year’s Day, Terminator—named for his casual disdain for all humanity—would disappear beneath our living room’s champagne floral loveseat to reenact scenes from Lady and the Tramp, or if interrupted, make for one of the deep, uncharted fissures of the unregulated dumping ground we referred to as our garage.
+Growing up, our cat Terminator was a notorious tinsel thief, infamous for harvesting the stuff by the bushel from our Douglas fir each winter.
+Every year between the Macy’s Parade and New Year’s Day, Terminator, named for his casual disdain for all humanity, would disappear beneath our living room’s champagne floral loveseat to reenact scenes from Lady and the Tramp, or if interrupted, make for one of the deep, uncharted fissures of the unregulated dumping ground that was our garage.
 Like Jesus Christ, he would emerge triumphantly a few days later, a beacon of light shining upon all he surveyed.
 Unlike Jesus Christ, that light was reflected from eight to ten inches of festive, sparkly plastic trailing from his asshole.

-While it may have seemed perfectly natural to treat this strange, jeweled spaghetti the same as any loose thread on your sleeve, my mother wisely thought to consult a professional.
+While it may have seemed perfectly natural to treat this strange, jeweled spaghetti the same as any loose thread appearing unexpectedly on your sleeve, my mother wisely thought to consult a professional.

-“Don’t pull it!” implored our turbaned veterinarian, Dr. Singh, urgently pressing at the air with open palms.
+“No, don’t pull it!” implored our beloved veterinarian, Dr. Singh, urgently pressing at the air with open palms.
 “We cannot know how far inside the tinsel goes.
-Pull too hard, and you could cut his intestine.”
+Pull too hard, and you could cut his intestine,” he explained.

-My mother nodded slowly, her brow furrowed tighter than the knot on the doctor’s headdress.
+My mother nodded slowly, her brow furrowed tighter than the knot on the doctor’s head scarf.
 “Well, that sounds bad.”

 She gestured to a figure huddled behind the sliding glass door curtain.
-In addition to the couch and garage, this was one of Terminator’s numerous private spaces—sheltered nooks he occupied while plotting, I can only assume, for the day he would rule our kind with both an iron fist and twinkling anus.
-Disregarding the obvious threat to our personal safety, we pounced in unison, trapping him in the curtain.
-I carefully extricated the furious cat with the pilfered towel, holding him down while Mom produced a pair of tarnished barber’s scissors, and she snipped carefully, taking her time, as though wrapping paper and a return receipt were involved.
+In addition to the couch and garage, this was one of Terminator’s numerous private spaces, sheltered nooks he occupied while plotting, I can only assume, for the day he would rule our kind with both an iron fist and twinkling anus.
+Disregarding the obvious threat to our personal safety, we pounced in unison, trapping him in the hanging fabric.
+I carefully extricated the Terminator with the pilfered towel, holding him down while Mom produced a pair of tarnished barber’s scissors.
+She snipped carefully, taking her time, as though wrapping paper and a return receipt were involved.

 “Oh, now wasn’t that easy?” she sang when it was over, dangling the partially digested string in the light of the second-floor balcony.
 Pursing her lips, she blew softly, making it flutter.
 “Like a shiny little tapeworm.”